 9. Gifts from foreign governments up to $390 - – FGDA, 5 U.S.C. § 7342, Emoluments Clause, U.S. Const., Art.1, Sec.9, Cl.8.

 10. Meals and entertainment in a limited amount in foreign areas from persons other than a foreign government where attendance will further Department programs or operations.

 E. Notwithstanding the exceptions, an employee may not accept:

 1. Gifts from the same or different sources on a basis so frequent that it would appear to be misuse of public office;

 2. A gift that is solicited or coerced.

-F. Excluded from the definition of a gift for purposes of this standard are modest amounts of food and refreshments such as coffee and donuts not offered as part of a meal, greeting cards and plaques, favorable rates and commercial discounts, and rewards and prizes in contests or events open to the public.
+F. Excluded from the definition of a gift for purposes of this standard are modest amounts of food and refreshments such as coffee and donuts (but not alcohol) not offered as part of a meal, greeting cards and plaques, favorable rates and commercial discounts, and rewards and prizes in contests or events open to the public.

 H. An employee may not accept compensation for services to the government from anyone but the government - 18 U.S.C. § 209.

-2. Foreign governments when overseas.
+2. Foreign governments when overseas, with approval.